Mahdi: Zaydism

-In Zaydism, the concept of imamate is different from the Isma'ili and Twelver branches; a Zaydi Imam is any respectable person from the descendants of Ali and Fatima who lays claim to political leadership and struggles for its acquisition.
+In Zaydism, the concept of the imamate differs significantly from that held by the Isma'ili and Twelver branches; a Zaydi Imam may be any respectable person from the descendants of Ali and Fatima who lays claim to political leadership and struggles for its acquisition.
 As such, the Zaydi imamate doctrine lacks eschatological characteristics and there is no end-times redeemer in Zaydism.
-The title of mahdi has been applied to several Zaydi imams as an honorific over the centuries.
+The title of mahdi, however, has been applied to several Zaydi imams as an honorific over the centuries.
 (Note: The extinct Zaydi sect of Husayniyya from western Yemen believed in the return of al-Husayn al-Mahdi li-din Allah (d.
 1013) as the Mahdi.)

 Ahmadiyya belief

 In the Ahmadiyya belief, the prophesied eschatological figures of Christianity and Islam, the Messiah and Mahdi, actually refer to the same person.
 These prophecies were fulfilled in Mirza Ghulam Ahmad (1835–1908), the founder of the movement; he is held to be the Mahdi and the manifestation of Jesus.
 However, the historical Jesus in their view, although escaped crucifixion, nevertheless died and will not be coming back.
 Instead, God made Mirza Ghulam Ahmad the exact alike of Jesus in character and qualities.
 Similarly, the Mahdi is not an apocalyptic figure to launch global jihad and conquer the world, but a peaceful mujaddid (renewer of religion), who spreads Islam with "heavenly signs and arguments".